GehDoc/vscode-textile-preview/README.md

 * you can click on links, in the source view and in the HTML preview;
 * the HTML preview supports VSCode light and dark themes;
 * the extension is translated into the 9 VScode core languages;
-* ...

-To see the full list of features and interactions, you can read the documentation of the [Visual Studio Code's Markdown preview](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview).

 ### Missing features

 For now, some features of the original Markdown preview have been disabled.
+To see the full list of features and interactions, you can read the documentation of the [Visual Studio Code's Markdown preview](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview).

-Features to be implemented / triaged :
+Features to be implemented :
 * Paragraph folding;
 * Generation of table of content, and table of symbols;
 * Support slugify : Allow internal and external links to a paragraph header of a textile file.
 * Support enabling/disabling linkify : Enable or disable conversion of URL-like text to links in the Textile preview. _Currently enabled_.
+* Speed optimization : enable token cache.

 Features considered out of scope of this extension :
 * Snippets / Source syntax coloring : You have to use another extensions for these purpose.